cmirza/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+    Designing and engineering websites so people with disabilities can use them.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    - Use semantic HTML
+    - Add Alt text to all images
+    - Choose colors carefully for people with color blindness
 3. How would you explain the concept of a variable to someone new to programming?
+    - A value that can change depending on conditions or information that a program passes to it
 4. What is the purpose of using functions in code?
+    - It allows code to be reused for common related purposes

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.